 28100/38100.
 Evolution of the Hominoidea. (=EVOL 38100, HIPS 24000) PQ: Third- or fourth-year standing and consent of instructor.
 This course carries 200 units of credit.
 This course is a detailed consideration of the fossil record and the phylogeny of Hominidae and collateral taxa of the Hominidea that is based upon studies of casts and comparative primate osteology.
 R. Tuttle.
-Spring.
+Not offered 2010-11; will be offered 2011-12.

 28210/48210.
 Colonial Ecologies. (=ENST 28210, LACS 28210/48210) This seminar explores the historical ecology of European colonial expansion in a comparative framework, concentrating on the production of periphery and the transformation of incorporated societies and environments.
 In the first half of the quarter, we consider the theoretical frameworks, sources of evidence, and analytical strategies employed by researchers to address the conjunction of environmental and human history in colonial contexts.
 During the second half of the course, we explore the uses of these varied approaches and lines of evidence in relation to specific cases and trajectories of transformation since the sixteenth century.
-M. Lycett.
-Not offered 2009-10; will be offered 2010-11.
+M. Lycett, K. Morrison.
+Spring.

 28300/38200.
 Comparative Primate Morphology. (=EVOL 38200) This course carries 200 units of credit.
 This course covers functional morphology of locomotor, alimentary, and reproductive systems in primates.
 Dissections are performed on monkeys and apes.
 R. Tuttle.
-Not offered 2009-10; will be offered 2010-11.
+Spring.